Cozido de Rabada com Pirão

 - 1/4 cup butter

-- Cover the meat with water.
-Initiate the pressure cycle again for 20 minutes.
-Start your rice cooker with desired amount of rice.
-When the Instant Pot finishes again, release the pressure.
-Layer all your vegetables and the calabresa on top of the meat.
-Add water until a it’s 2 inches below the vegetables.
-Cover with lid and initiate pressure cycle again but change the cook time to 3-5 minutes (3 minutes for crunchier carrots).
+- Add water until about 2 inches below the vegetables.
+Cover with lid and initiate pressure cycle again but change the cook time to 3 to 5 minutes (3 minutes for crunchier carrots).

 Find Your Faves